Dark and luminous mass components of Omega Centauri with stellar kinematics: Results

-Figure~\ref{fig:massContour} shows the posterior distributions for the mass-to-light ratio $\Upsilon$ versus the mass of the dark component within the half light radius of $6$ pc.
-The contours have been calculated by using the MultiNest uniformly weighted posterior samples from our runs and the plotting software~\citet{corner}.
-This figure shows that, for the models that allow a DM component, a non-luminous mass component separate from the stellar potential ranging from $10^4$ to $10^6 M_\odot$ is preferred in fitting to all datasets, except for the case of \gaia\ fit with a fixed $\kappa$, which has an unconstrained non-luminous mass.
-It is interesting to note that whether or not $\kappa$ is freed in the \gaia\ analysis does not have much an affect on the dark mass for the NFW case, though it significantly changes the dark mass in the exponential case.
-This shift in the dark component's mass depends on the relationship between $\beta$, $\kappa$, and $\Upsilon$.
-As discussed in~\ref{sec:vtanresults}, the value of $\beta$ is driven to zero when $\kappa$ is freed in the fit to the \gaia\ tangential velocity data.
-This shift in $\beta$ in turn shifts $\Upsilon$, which shifts the mass in the DM component due to the degeneracy between these parameters.
-The change in the DM mass distribution when fitting with the tangential velocity data as opposed to when it is not included in the fit is most substantial in the exponential model.
-When fitting to the tangential velocity data, the exponential model gives a DM mass of $\sim 10^6$ M$_\odot$, as opposed to much lower values of $\lesssim 10^5$ M$_\odot$ when it is not included.
-In the former case, $\beta \rightarrow 0$ and the DM becomes larger.
-In contrast, for both the NFW and the no DM model, the DM mass distribution is not significantly affected by fits to the tangential velocity data.
 Figure~\ref{fig:totalMass} shows the integrated mass profiles for both the stellar and DM components, for the fits to all datasets with $\kappa$ fixed.
 For the stellar distributions, we use the spherically averaged stellar mass as defined in Equation~\ref{eq:sphericallyaveragedmass}.
 For the HST and the RV data, for both of the density profiles, the DM component clearly dominates in the central region within $\sim r_h$.
-For the EDR3 data, in the case of the NFW profile, the DM component dominates the central region, though the uncertainties on it are much larger as compared to the cases of HST and RV.
-For the exponential model, the DM component is the most weakly constrained at all radii.
+For the MUSE data, the dark mass is poorly constrained compared to the RV and HST results.
+While the Gaussian dark mass is completely unconstrained, it can be seen that the NFW mass is most poorly constrained at larger radii, which is most likely a result of the radial span of the MUSE data.
+We also note that the NFW MUSE case shows the least constrained stellar mass-to-light ratio, as can also be seen in Figure~\ref{fig:MLvsBeta}.
+For the \gaia\ data, in the case of the NFW profile, the DM component dominates the central region, though the uncertainties on it are much larger as compared to the cases of HST and RV.
+For the Gaussian model, the DM component is the most weakly constrained at all radii.
 Note that in all cases, the uncertainties in the total stellar plus DM mass profiles are the smallest at near the half-light radius, which is a general result of jeans theory for spherical systems~\citep{Wolf:2009tu}.
 Figure~\ref{fig:totalMass_kappafree} shows the cumulative mass plots for the \gaia\ dataset with $\kappa$ free.
-Similar to the results shown in Figures~\ref{fig:modelDispersions}~and~\ref{fig:massContour}, the cumulative mass of the dark component for the NFW profile is consistent with the mass for the \gaia\ $\kappa$ fixed case, whereas the exponential profile is more constrained for the $\kappa$ free case.
+Similar to the results shown in Figures~\ref{fig:modelDispersions}~and~\ref{fig:massContour}, the cumulative mass of the dark component for the NFW profile is consistent with the mass for the \gaia\ $\kappa$ fixed case, whereas the Gaussian profile is more constrained for the $\kappa$ free case.
 However, the upper limit of the mass range predicted by the \gaia\ $\kappa$ free fits is significantly higher than that predicted by the other datasets and models.
 Typical values of \vmax~from our analysis using the NFW profile range from 10 km/s to 40 km/s.
 The dataset which best constrains the mass of the dark component within the half-light radius is the HST data (see Figure~\ref{fig:totalMass}).
 The HST data is best fit by a \vmax~of $21.34^{+3.77}_{-2.53}$ km/s.
 For all datasets the \rmax~is constrained to $ \lesssim 1$ pc.
 For comparison, for dwarf spheroidals, typical values are~\vmax $\sim 20$ km/s, and \rmax $\sim 1$ kpc~\citep{2014ApJ...783....7C}.
 This shows that the dark mass in~\wcen~is much more centrally-concentrated than the dark matter distribution measured in low mass galaxies.